kristianmandrup/dragonslayer/README.md

 ### Mercury

-We are basing the View and Model layers on [Mercury.js](https://github.com/Raynos/mercury)
+We are basing the View and Model layers on [Mercury.js](https://github.com/Raynos/mercury) by default, but you are free to substitute these layers to the extend that you like as well ;)

 #### Virtual DOM Rendering